Fault (geology): Hanging wall and footwall

 The two sides of a non-vertical fault are known as the hanging wall and footwall.
 The hanging wall occurs above the fault plane and the footwall occurs below it.
 This terminology comes from mining: when working a tabular ore body, the miner stood with the footwall under his feet and with the hanging wall above him.
 These terms are important for distinguishing different dip-slip fault types: reverse faults and normal faults.
 In a reverse fault, the hanging wall displaces upward, while in a normal fault the hanging wall displaces downward.
 Distinguishing between these two fault types is important for determining the stress regime of the fault movement.

+The problem of the hanging wall can lead to severe stresses and rock bursts, for example at Frood Mine.

 Fault types

-Faults are mainly classified in terms of the angle that the fault plane makes with the earth's surface, known as the dip, and the direction of slip along the fault plane.
+Faults are mainly classified in terms of the angle that the fault plane makes with the Earth's surface, known as the dip, and the direction of slip along the fault plane.

 Based on the direction of slip, faults can be categorized as: